Evaluating your product or service portfolio strategically can be a complicated task, so it’s useful to summarise your findings in a single diagram.

-The ADL Matrix (or Strategic Condition Matrix) allows you to manage your portfolio by making judgements around the overall market lifecycle and your own placement within that market.
+The ADL Matrix (or Strategic Condition Matrix) allows you to manage your portfolio by making judgements around the overall market and industry life cycle, along with your own placement within that market.
 It can be a quick tool for creating a list of your products.

 The industry is classified as:

 When combined, these two classifications provide you with 20 possible positions for you to place your current or future products and services.